shadenaziz/pdsnd_github/README.md

 Bike share

 ### Description
-Describe what your project is about and what it does
+it is about bike share systems for three major cities in the US

 ### Files used
 Include the files used